dendronhq/dendron-site/vault/dendron.dev.windows.md

 ## watch script

 Dendron has a watch.sh script which will continuously compile all dependencies while you are developing.
-This is useful, but windows does not know how to run shell scripts natively...
+This is useful, but windows does not run shell scripts natively...

-The easiest way to get this running on Windows is to use git BASH[^git][^gitbash].
+The easiest way to run shell scripts on Windows is to use git BASH[^git][^gitbash], which gets automatically installed, when you install git for windows.
+(It should also already be on your PATH.)

 Open git BASH inside the Dendron repo and run the script: